 Plasmids are extrachromosomal DNA molecules.
 They are small, circular and have an ability to replicate autonomously.
 Replication of plasmid is not under the control of chromosomal DNA.
 They are mostly found in bacteria.
 Some of the eukaryotes like yeast and plants also contain plasmids.

 Their ability to replicate independently makes plasmid a cloning vector in the recombinant DNA technology for transferring and manipulating genes.

-Many antibiotic resistance genes in bacteria are present in plasmids.
+Many antibiotic-resistant genes in bacteria are present in plasmids.

 The size of plasmid varies from a few base pairs to thousands of bp.

 Plasmids also get transferred from one bacterial cell to another by the process of conjugation.

-Plasmids carrying a specific gene are introduced into bacteria cells, which multiply rapidly and the required DNA fragment is produced in larger quantities.
+Plasmids carrying a specific gene are introduced into bacterial cells, which multiply rapidly and the required DNA fragment is produced in larger quantities.